Private vs Public Health Insurance In Germany [English Guide]

 How do you get public health insurance in Germany?

 You can sign up for any of the public health insurers via the super-fast and free online services of the expat insurance broker Feather.
 If you are unsure which one to pick, you can use their free Health Recommendation Tool to determine which provider is best for you.
-When signing up with Feather to TK or Barmer, you benefit from free travel health insurance for the first 30 days of your time in Germany, which is a visa requirement.

 Sign up with Techniker Krankenkasse